-Use them as a way to creatively share a preparedness message with ESOL students, students with special requirements or junior students in the school.
+Use them as a way to creatively share a preparedness message with other students in the school.

 These scenarios can be useful for short, teachable moments after a drill or practice.
-Discuss with students what they would do in some of these scenarios if they occurred at lunchtime or during breaks, or if the teacher isn’t at school and there is a reliever.
+Discuss with students what they would do in some of these scenarios if they happened at lunchtime or during breaks.
 Create a Safety Action Plan with the class for your class’s needs.

-You are sitting at your desk at school when the room begins to shake violently.
-Windows smash and the computer monitor crashes to the floor.
+You are sitting at your desk at school when the room begins to shake.
+Windows smash and the computer screen crashes to the floor.

 You are playing outside when the ground starts to shake.
 Younger children around you start screaming.

 The school is closing early due to bad weather and a fast rising river close by.
 You know your parent or caregiver who usually picks you up is still at work.

 You are outside when the wind suddenly strengthens and objects begin to get blown about.